 Is an active mind a healthy mind?
-Most people or think so.
-However, it turns out that our mind, while powerful, mostly gets in the way of our struggles to live a fulfilled and satisfied life.
+Most people think so.
+However, it turns out that your mind, while powerful, mostly gets in the way of your ambitions to live a fulfilled and satisfied life.
+There is tremendous power to be found in thinking less.

-In this blog post I’ll discuss a different way of achieving big things in the world, a way predicated on thinking less (not more) and following an unconventional and less mentally taxing route to living up to your full potential.
+In this article I’ll discuss a different way of achieving big things in the world, a way predicated on thinking less (not more) and following an unconventional and less mentally taxing route to living up to your full potential.

 A New York Times article by Dr. Moshe Bar, Professor of Neuroscience at Harvard Medical School, cites a curious quality of the mind: